Annolyse

 Operating cash flow more than halved while reported profit was broadly stable, and FCF-to-NPAT compressed from 69.6% to 33.5%.
 For an automotive retail and finance business operating in New Zealand, this typically signals cash absorbed into the finance receivables book — the release references a $430m receivables portfolio — but the size of the gap means investors should not read flat NPAT as flat cash earnings.

-Payout ratio versus pre-lease FCF is 199.1% based on the source-backed deterministic derivation.
+Payout ratio versus pre-lease FCF is suppressed because the source-backed cash-dividend bridge is unavailable.

 Returns and leverage drifted the wrong way.
 ROE eased to 11.8% from 12.0%, and net debt edged higher despite lower capex.
 Together these point to growth that is becoming more balance-sheet intensive, which is a typical signal in a growing automotive finance book but worth tracking.